 The Migration and Local Development Project is part of a multi-year intervention “Moldova – Making the Most of Migration” of the Swiss Agency for Development and Cooperation (SDC) and shall be implemented during 2015-2018 in partnership with the Government of the Republic of Moldova, local public authorities, local NGOs, private sector, and people, including migrants originating from target communities.

-Overall, 40 de villages and cities from the Republic of Moldova are part of the project (25 communities - in phase I, and 15 communities - in phase II).
+Overall, 38 villages and cities from the Republic of Moldova are part of the project.

 The main objective of Migration and Local Development Project is to assist communities affected by migration to benefit from improved essential local services (namely water and sanitation, health, social and education services), and have access to income-generating opportunities (employment reintegration and business development support).